connecticus/spree-barcode-generator/README.md

 SpreePos::Config.set(:pos_shipping => "MethodName") #Usually something like "pickup" with cost 0

 POS uses the first Spree::PaymentMethod::Check in the current environment for payment.
 So this is actually not configurable, but the PaymentMethod has to be configured for POS to work

 If you don't change the :pos_printing  config as described above, you must add

-gem 'spree_html_invoice' , :git => 'git://github.com/dancinglightning/spree-html-invoice.git'
+gem 'spree_html_invoice' , :git => 'git://github.com/CodeCantor/spree-html-invoice.git'

 to your gemfile.
 If you do, you _will_ want to configure the look of the receipt

 EAN
 ====

-NOTICE: Not tested in the last version of spree

 Many sales and especially POS systems rely on barcode scanning.
 A barcode scanner functions identical to keyboard input  to the product code.
 You may use the sku field for this but we use that for the suppliers code (or our own).